 - 1 egg, lightly beaten

 - Place your sweet potato chunks in a pan and cover them with cold water.
 Boil for about 20 minutes or until fork tender.
-Drank and return sweet potato chunks to a bowl or your pan.
+Drain and return sweet potato chunks to a bowl or your pan.
 Mash until smooth and set aside.

 - In the bowl of an electric mixer, combine yeast, warm water, olive oil, and 1 tablespoon honey.
 If you pour your olive oil into your tablespoon measure first, and swirl it around, the honey will come out easier after it’s been measured.